Maximizing Your Multilingual eCommerce Investment

 Tips to get the most out of your multilingual eCommerce site

 Choosing to expand your business internationally is a big step, but it is one that could really pay off for your business.
 According to a Common Sense Advisory survey, 72.1% of consumers spend all or most of their time on websites that are in their own language, and 72.3% of consumers said that they would be more likely to buy an item with information in their own language.
-By implementing a multilingual site, you reach more people and greatly increase your chances of making a sale.
+By implementing a multi-currency integrate ecommerce solution into your multilingual site, you reach more people and greatly increase your chances of making a sale.
 A multi-currency and multilingual eCommerce site is a big investment, but if it is done right, you will get a high ROI.
 Below are some tips and tricks to get the most out of your multilingual site.

 Handling SEO and Domains

-When running a multilingual site, you need to handle search engine optimization and the use of domains properly.
+When running a multilingual website, you need to handle search engine optimization and the use of domains properly.
 To make your site optimized for search engines, stick with one language for each page.
 You need to research keywords for each language that you are targeting.
 You also need to research localized search engines that are used by potential foreign customers, not just Google, and optimize based on their criteria.

 When selecting domains it is best to have one top-level generic domain that is not specific to a country such as .com.
 It is then wise to have different subdomains or subdirectories for every language that your website is in.
 This helps search engines find your website in the language that the searcher is using.